7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 5. The Jay, Autograph Collection

 Don’t let the stark exterior fool you.
-Step inside to modern luxury with local art touches in the Financial District, just a short walk from Chinatown, North Beach, and the Ferry Building (read my guide to things to do in San Francisco here)
+Step inside The Jay and you’ll find modern luxury in Downtown San Francisco, just a short walk from Chinatown, North Beach, and the Ferry Building (read my guide to things to do in San Francisco here)

 The Jay Hotel might be my current favorite hotel in the city, for drinks on the Third Floor Terrace (yes there are outdoor heaters too), followed a close second by the cozy street-level bar at Prelude.